 Destruction and de-identification We will take reasonable steps to destroy or de-identify personal information if it is no longer needed for any purpose for which it may be used or disclosed.

 Where is it stored?
 Client data is stored on servers hosted by Console Australia Pty Ltd (or its related entities) or a third party hosting provider.We may disclose your personal information overseas to third parties (including third party hosting providers) located in the Philippines, United States, Singapore and Ireland.

 Internet users If you access our website, we may collect additional personal information about you in the form of your IP address and domain name.We also use Internet Protocol (IP) addresses to analyse trends, administer our websites, track your navigation among Console web pages and gather broad information for aggregate use.

 The main purpose of cookies is to identify users and to prepare customised web pages for them.
 Our web servers may also send cookies to your browser to track navigation history and ensure transaction pages, such as shopping cart interactions, work correctly.
 Cookies contain only coded information that cannot be used by third parties to access your confidential information.

 Access and correction You may access the personal information we hold about you by making a written request.
 We will respond to your request within a reasonable period.
 We may charge you a reasonable fee for providing access to your personal information (but not for making a request for access).

 We may decline a request for access to personal information in circumstances prescribed by the Privacy Act, and if we do, we will provide you with a written notice that sets out the reasons for the refusal (unless it would be unreasonable to provide those reasons).

-If you wish to make a complaint about a breach of the Privacy Act, APPs or a privacy code that applies to us, please contact us as set out below and we will take reasonable steps to investigate the complaint and respond to you.
-If you are not happy with our response, you may complain directly to the federal Information Commissioner.
+Complaints and Feedback If you wish to make a complaint about a breach of the Privacy Act, APPs or a privacy code that applies to us, please contact us as set out below and we will take reasonable steps to investigate the complaint and respond to you.
+If you are not happy with our response, you may complain directly to the Australian Information Commissioner.